 If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds, and the student would be required to return a portion of the funds.
 Keep in mind that when Title IV funds are returned, the student borrower may owe a debit balance to the institution.

-All payments or required payment authorization documents must be received by the University no later than 10 days after the registration request information is submitted via the Web.
-Failure to meet the 10-day due date may result in cancellation of the requested registration information.
+When registering via WebAdvisor, all payments or required payment authorization documents must be received by the University no later than 10 days after the registration request information is submitted.
+Failure to meet payment requirements will result in an immediate hold being placed on the student's account and may result in cancellation of the requested registration information.
 There will be no exceptions to this policy.

 Semester promissory notes are available to all graduate students.
 Students who choose this option will receive documents for signature that are to be returned to the University within 10 days, along with the necessary down payment.
 A minimum of two classes is required, and a $35 administrative fee is applicable, and there is no course minimum.
 This option is available for the fall and spring semesters only.